 The most common method of tackling this challenge is to monitor patients continuously and log disease episodes of relevance in disease diaries [14].
 These longitudinal data repositories can then be used to investigate and adjust the effect of medication in quasi-real-time, and to study the correlation between treatment regimens and disease progression.
-While this data-driven approach to treatment management and in-situ care optimization is seen as key to fundamentally changing the success of treatment and efficiency of clinical trials [15].
-Until recently, real-world implementations of disease diaries have been entirely manual and thus highly inefficient.
+While this data-driven approach to treatment management and in-situ care optimization is seen as key to fundamentally changing the success of treatment and efficiency of clinical trials [15] until recently, real-world implementations of disease diaries have been entirely manual and thus highly inefficient.
 Manually created disease diaries are only approximately 50% accurate [16].
 This is not rooted in sloppy reporting techniques.
 It is the individualized and incapacitating nature of the disease itself that leaves patients unable to recognize, remember, or keep track of their own seizures.
 That makes it impossible for untrained observers to recognize and describe seizure episodes in clinically actionable ways [15].
-In order to overcome this challenge and to leverage a plethora of wearable and mobile sensing platforms, the field has turned to exploring the use of machine learning techniques for the development of automatic patient monitoring systems [17].
+In order to overcome this challenge, and to leverage a plethora of wearable and mobile sensing platforms, the field has turned to exploring the use of machine learning techniques for the development of automatic patient monitoring systems [17].

-Amongst a broad spectrum of sensor modalities ranging from video cameras to smart watches [18], the electroencephalogram (EEG), which uses scalp electrodes, is considered to be the gold standard for seizure monitoring [13].
-However, while EEG monitoring systems have evolved from relying on intracranial implanted electrodes to use of non-invasive wearable devices, automatic annotation of EEG data remains a challenging machine learning problem.
+Amongst a broad spectrum of sensor modalities ranging from video cameras to smart watches [18], the electroencephalogram (EEG), which uses scalp electrodes, is considered to be the gold standard for seizure monitoring in clinical as well as non-clinical environments [13].
+However, while EEG monitoring systems have evolved from relying on intracranial implanted electrodes to use of non-invasive clinical and non-clinical wearable devices, automatic annotation of EEG data remains a challenging machine learning problem.
 Primary reasons for this include low signal to noise ratio, movement artefacts, poor electrical conduction and nonlinearly distorted crosstalk between spatially adjacent sensors.
 Disease-specific intricacies such as the highly individualized profiles of seizure patterns make generalizability of detection models across patients challenging.
-As a result, in today's clinical practice, EEGs are still interpreted manually, or 'read' by trained neurologists.
-The associated time and cost burdens are substantial and account for approximately 5% of the total hospital charges for epilepsy patients admitted to ICUs in the US [13].
+As a result, in today's practice, EEGs are still interpreted manually, or 'read' by trained neurologists.
+The associated time and cost burdens are substantial and account for approximately 5% of the total hospital charges for epilepsy patients admitted to Intensive Care Units (ICUs) in the US [13].
 Furthermore, doctors responsible for this highly repetitive and time-consuming process find themselves caught between the equally undesirable options of either having to limit the time they can devote to attend to their patients [19], reducing the duration of monitoring sessions or reducing the amount of data to be manually reviewed [13].

-A variety of machine learning-based automatic EEG annotation systems have been proposed [13][20] to reduce this burden.
-Some have been deployed and tested in clinical scenarios [21][22].
+A variety of machine learning (ML)-based automatic EEG annotation systems have been proposed [13,20] to reduce this burden.
+Of special interest are deep-learning models as they can learn to automatically recognise different seizure patterns for individual patients which allows to calibrate these detection algorithms to patient-specific disease expressions.
+Some have been deployed and tested in clinical scenarios [21,22].
 Clinical acceptance of this technology has been slow [23].
 The lack of commonly adopted performance metrics to evaluate performance and compare to human expert reviewers [24] has inhibited broad adoption of these systems in critical care settings.
 Generalisability of performance across datasets collected at different institutions has been problematic also [13].